Sign our petition and stop sex for water

 Every signature helps

-Will you help us reach the 80,000 signatures mark?
-With this we want to make an urgent appeal to everyone who has influence on policymaking around water to end this terrible human rights violation.
+Will you help us reach the 100,000 signatures mark?
+By doing so, we will make an urgent appeal to the Dutch government to commit to ending this terrible human rights violation.
 Governments must take responsibility.
 Only then can we stop sex for water.

 Stop sex for water!